sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_mosaic-X5-Tilt/docs/software_overview.md

 ## Web Interface
-With the USB driver installed, the mosaic-X5 module supports Ethernet-over-USB.
+With the USB driver installed, the mosaic-X5 GNSS receiver supports Ethernet-over-USB.
 The default IP address allocated for the Ethernet-over-USB interface is `192.168.3.1`.
 This IP can be entered in any browser to open a connection to the receiver's Web Interface as shown below.

 <div class="grid" markdown>